-The university, through the Division of Student Affairs, has established the Student Code of Conduct.
+The University, through the Division of Mission and Student Engagement, has established the Student Code of Conduct.
 Each student is required to abide by this code.
 The Student Code of Conduct is designed to assist in building an integrated, vibrant community that fosters the personal development of every Barry University student.

 Respect for Oneself